Operation Downfall: Olympic

-Before the main invasion, the offshore islands of Tanegashima, Yakushima, and the Koshikijima Islands were to be taken, starting on X-5.
+Before the main invasion, the offshore islands of Tanegashima, Yakushima, and the Koshikijima Islands were to be taken, starting on X−5.
 The invasion of Okinawa had demonstrated the value of establishing secure anchorages close at hand, for ships not needed off the landing beaches and for ships damaged by air attack.

 Kyūshū was to be invaded by the Sixth United States Army at three points: Miyazaki, Ariake, and Kushikino.
 If a clock were drawn on a map of Kyūshū, these points would roughly correspond to 4, 5, and 7 o'clock, respectively.
 The 35 landing beaches were all named for automobiles: Austin, Buick, Cadillac, and so on through to Stutz, Winton, and Zephyr.
 With one corps assigned to each landing, the invasion planners assumed that the Americans would outnumber the Japanese by roughly three to one.
 In early 1945, Miyazaki was virtually undefended, while Ariake, with its good nearby harbor, was heavily defended.

 The invasion was not intended to conquer the entire island, just the southernmost third of it, as indicated by the dashed line on the map labeled "general limit of northern advance".
 Southern Kyūshū would offer a staging ground and a valuable airbase for Operation Coronet.

 After the name Operation Olympic was compromised by being sent out in unsecured code, the name Operation Majestic was adopted.

 Coronet

-Operation Coronet, the invasion of Honshu at the Kantō Plain south of the capital, was to begin on "Y-Day", which was tentatively scheduled for 1 March 1946.
-Coronet would have been even larger than Olympic, with up to 45 U.S. divisions assigned for both the initial landing and follow-up.
-(The Overlord invasion of Normandy, by comparison, deployed 12 divisions in the initial landings.)
+Operation Coronet, the invasion of Honshu at the Kantō Plain south of the capital, was to begin on "Y-Day", which was tentatively scheduled for March 1, 1946.
+Coronet would have been even larger than Olympic, with up to 45 U.S. divisions assigned for both the initial landing and follow-up (by comparison, the invasion of Normandy deployed twelve divisions in the initial landings).
 In the initial stage, the First Army would have invaded at Kujūkuri Beach, on the Bōsō Peninsula, while the Eighth Army invaded at Hiratsuka, on Sagami Bay; these armies would have comprised 25 divisions between them.
-Later, a follow-up force of up to 20 additional U.S. divisions and up to 5 or more British Commonwealth divisions would have landed as reinforcements.
+Later, a follow-up force of up to twenty additional U.S. divisions and up to five or more British Commonwealth divisions would have landed as reinforcements.
 The Allied forces would then have driven north and inland, encircling Tokyo and pressing on toward Nagano.